Is Chocolate a Healthy Treat? (And a recipe for you!)

 - 1 cup crispy rice cereal - more or less depending on the consistency of your peanut butter

-- 1/2 cup very finely shredded coconut - unsweetened is best - see note
+- 1/2 cup unsweetened, very finely shredded coconut - see note

 - Place all ingredients except rice cereal and coconut in food processor and blend until smooth.

 - Using approximately 2 teaspoons of mixture at a time, form into balls.
-(I use my small cookie scoop for this.)
+(I use my small cookie scoop for this for this.)

 More Carob Recipes

 Would you like more carob recipes?
 Here are some of my favorites:

 You my also like: